RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section is about delusions.

-- At 7 Cups everything members say is true.#NMembers sometimes use 7 Cups to share fantasies, or say things that are not true for other reasons.
+- At 7 Cups everything members say is true.# Members sometimes use 7 Cups to share fantasies, or say things that are not true for other reasons.
-- Sometimes members use chats to act out imaginary dramas.#YListeners can find themselves cast in a role.
+- Sometimes members use chats to act out imaginary dramas.#Listeners can find themselves cast in a role.
-- When a members says something that cannot possibly be true, the member's feelings might be genuine.#YMembers sometimes express real feelings as fantasy.
+- When a members says something that cannot possibly be true, the member's feelings might be genuine.#Members sometimes express real feelings as fantasy.
-- 7 Cups is here to provide emotional support, not to judge the truth of what members say.#YEmotional support is the purpose of 7 Cups, and listener cannot judge.
+- 7 Cups is here to provide emotional support, not to judge the truth of what members say.#Emotional support is the purpose of 7 Cups, and listener cannot judge.
-- Listeners must be careful to judge whether what members tell them is true of false.#NListeners do not judge.
+- Listeners must be careful to judge whether what members tell them is true of false.# Listeners do not judge.
-- When a member is fantasizing in a chat, the listener must be particularly careful to give practical advice, because this will help the member to stop fantasizing.#NListeners do not give advice.
+- When a member is fantasizing in a chat, the listener must be particularly careful to give practical advice, because this will help the member to stop fantasizing.# Listeners do not give advice.
-- Listeners should not accept roles in members' imaginary dramas.#YListeners should reflect members' feelings while remaining detached.
+- Listeners should not accept roles in members' imaginary dramas.#Listeners should reflect members' feelings while remaining detached.
-- Members whose fantasies are based on porn must be reported and banned immediately.#NListeners can choose which topics they are willing to chat about, and transfer any chat to another listener if it makes the listener very uncomfortable.
+- Members whose fantasies are based on porn must be reported and banned immediately.# Listeners can choose which topics they are willing to chat about, and transfer any chat to another listener if it makes the listener very uncomfortable.
-- Some members' stories are inconsistent.#YMembers are not required to be consistenet.
+- Some members' stories are inconsistent.#Members are not required to be consistenet.
 Life is complicated.
-- Some members want listeners to play victim while they play oppressor.#YMembers have all kinds of fantasies, but listeners should remain detached.
+- Some members want listeners to play victim while they play oppressor.#Members have all kinds of fantasies, but listeners should remain detached.
-- Listeners must obey members who have a strong need to be obeyed, because that is the best way to provide support.#NListeners provide emotional support, not obedience.
+- Listeners must obey members who have a strong need to be obeyed, because that is the best way to provide support.# Listeners provide emotional support, not obedience.
 - Members sometimes become hostile to listeners who don't obey them.#TMembers can react by becoming hostile, although there is no real-life threat.
-- A listener who has a therapist can ask their therapist to analyse the listener's chats and suggest ways the listener can improve.#NChats are confidential.
+- A listener who has a therapist can ask their therapist to analyse the listener's chats and suggest ways the listener can improve.# Chats are confidential.
-- Planning to take some harmful action is effectively the same as taking action, because harm will always be the end result,#NPlanning is just thoughts.
+- Planning to take some harmful action is effectively the same as taking action, because harm will always be the end result,# Planning is just thoughts.
 {:.quiz}